-2.1.
-Elections of the Senate Elections Committee and Elections for Senate President, Vice President, and Secretary

-2.1.1 The first order of business of each initial fall meeting of the Faculty Senate shall be the election of the members of the Elections Committee.
+- 2.1.
+Elections of the Senate Elections Committee and Elections for Senate President, Vice President, and Secretary - 2.1.1.
+The first order of business of each initial fall meeting of the Faculty Senate shall be the election of the members of the Elections Committee.
 Nominations shall be made from the floor and seconded.
 Election shall be by a majority of the Senators present and voting.
 The Elections Committee shall make nominations for all vacant positions on other elected committees at the next regular Senate meeting.
-All faculty members shall be asked by the President of the Senate to indicate their committee preferences at the beginning of each fall semester.

-2.1.2 During the spring semester of even numbered years, the Senate shall solicit nominations for the Presidency and Vice-Presidency from its existing Senators.
-Annually in the spring semester, the Senate shall solicit nominations for the Senate Secretary.
-The election of officers shall occur in at the first regularly scheduled Senate meeting in April.
+All faculty members shall be asked by the President of the Senate to indicate their committee preferences at the beginning of each fall semester. - 2.1.2.
+During the Spring semester of even numbered calendar years, the Senate shall solicit nominations for President, Vice-President, and Secretary from its existing Senators.
+The election of officers shall occur at the first regularly scheduled Senate meeting in April.